-Should you consider one of your fellow Old Girls to be a worthy nominee please complete the nomination form below by 31 December 2015 .
+Should you consider one of your fellow Old Girls to be a worthy nominee please complete the nomination form below by the end of December.
 All the nominations are reviewed by the Old Girls’ Committee and the St Anne Award is presented annually on Old Girls’ Day.

 Nominate an Old Girl

 On Old Girls' Day Jo James was awarded with the prestigious St Anne Award for her incredible service to mentally challenged children.
 After completing her Bachelor of Social Science degree majoring in Social Work, Jo immediately began making a difference in the lives of numerous children.
 She began her positive impact on young people while working for the Empangeni Child Welfare after first doing social work for the Pietermaritzburg Mental Health Society.
 Jo later became Principal of Sonskynhoekie Special School for mentally handicapped children which at that time was only open to white pupils.
 While the Director of Zululand Mental Health, she was alerted to the desperate need for help to assist the high number of black handicapped children in the area.
 In 1981, she started Thuthukani Special School in her garage.
 From the initial 4 children, the number rose to 100 children in 6 months and she realized the enormous need to build a school.